ChristianKohler/Homepage/content/posts/2019-11-09-introducing-papertown/index.md

 # The idea 💡

-The core idea of [Papertown](https://github.com/ChristianKohler/papertown) is that it runs on overy commit and creates and updates blogpost on dev.to and other platforms.
+The core idea of [Papertown](https://github.com/ChristianKohler/papertown) is that it runs on every commit and creates and updates blogpost on dev.to and other platforms.

 ```javascript
 // Current setup